sound-eng/system-eye/pp.md

 System-Eye uses the collected data for these purposes:

-To provide customer care and support
+To provide analysis or valuable information so that we can improve the App To monitor the App malfunction and crashes and act quickly To detect, prevent and address technical issues

-To provide analysis or valuable information so that we can improve the App To monitor the App malfunction and crashes and act quickly To detect, prevent and address technical issues Transfer Of Data
+## Transfer Of Data

-Your Personal Data about App usage may be transferred to â€” and maintained on â€” computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.
+Your Personal Data about App usage may be transferred to and maintained on computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.

 Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.